dnaforge/dnaforge/docs/user-guide/README.md

 ## Design Methods

-### A-Trail
+### AT-DNA
-The A-trail routing follows the procedure laid out by Benson et al. It uses a breadth-first branch and bound algorithm over two vertex types, left- or right-handed, to find a connected graph, resulting in an A-trail.
+The A-trail routing, AT-DNA, follows the procedure laid out by Benson et al. It uses a breadth-first branch and bound algorithm over two vertex types, left- or right-handed, to find a connected graph, resulting in an A-trail.
 Note: This algorithm has a high time complexity, and DNAforge is unlikely to find a routing for meshes larger than about 100 vertices.

 #### Reinforcement
 Cylinders can be reinforced by clicking the "Reinforce"-button.
 This will replace the selected cylinder with four-cylinder bundles.